boldare/boldare-tech/content/posts/2020-10-08_aws-cognito-without-library.md

 #### Why not use oauth2's "password grant"?

-`The latest OAuth 2.0 Security Best Current Practice disallows the password grant entirely` [Source](https://oauth.net/2/grant-types/password/)
+It's not supported by AWS cognito due to the latest `OAuth 2.0 Security Best Current Practice` which disallows the password grant entirely [Source](https://oauth.net/2/grant-types/password/)